Integralist/integralist.co.uk/content/posts/terminal-shell.md

 Terminal emulators ironically (or confusingly) are part of the computer they would have previously been plugged into separately.

-If don't want to use a GUI (graphical user interface) to interact with your computer, you can use a terminal emulator.
+If you don't want to use a GUI (graphical user interface) to interact with your computer, you can use a terminal emulator.

-In case it wasn't clear: a terminal emulator is also a "program".

 <div id="3"></div>
 ## Shell